Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Case Studies

-\item The introduction of AVs will exacerbate the spatial inequity of service qualities among passengers.
+\item As AVs flourish in urban areas, they will replace the majority of human drivers and force them to relocate to other zones.
+Therefore, the spatial distribution of AVs and human drivers are highly asymmetric at the profit-maximizing equilibrium.
+On the one hand, as shown in Figure \ref{idleAV_figure2}, AVs will be highly concentrated in the urban areas where the passenger demand is higher.
+On the other hand, as shown in Figures \ref{idleHDV}, \ref{percentage of HD} and \ref{percentage of HD2 r1}, it is clear that in these figures, all dashed lines are above the solid lines when AV cost is small, thus we can conclude the AVs will push human drivers to relocate to suburban areas where the earning opportunity is much lower when the cost of AV is small.
+Figure \ref{driverwait} presents the driver waiting time in each zone.
+This reflects that human drivers are disproportionately concentrated in suburban areas and they are forced to take a higher waiting time in these areas, which is unfair. \item The introduction of AVs will exacerbate the spatial inequity of service qualities among passengers.
 Figure \ref{passengerwait} shows the average passenger waiting time in each zone.
-As the AV cost reduces, passengers in urban areas are benefited and enjoy a shorter waiting time.
-On the contrary, the waiting time in remote areas may either increase or decrease.
-When $D$ is small, almost all dashed lines are above the solid lines, indicating an increasing gap of waiting time between urban and remote areas after the introduction of AVs.
+For the majority of human passengers who do not have a preference between human drivers and AVs, as the cost of AVs decreases, passengers benefit from shorter waiting times.
+However, it should be noted that the waiting time in remote areas is generally higher compared to that in urban areas, especially after AVs are introduced: when the cost parameter $C$ is smaller than \$30 per hour, the majority of the dashed lines in the graph are positioned above the solid lines, indicating a disparity in waiting times between urban and suburban areas following the introduction of AVs.
+Conversely, for the small fraction of human passengers who have a preference for human drivers, their waiting time is significantly increased as AV adoption increases (see Figure \ref{passengerwait1}).
 Figure \ref{ridefare} shows the average passenger ride fare in each zone of the city.
-When $D$ is small, we can again observe that all dashed lines are above the solid lines, and the ride fare may even increase as $D$ reduces.
-This verifies an increasing gap of ride fares between urban and remote areas after the introduction of AVs.
-Overall, Figure \ref{passengerwait}-\ref{ridefare} reveal that the deployment of AVs may intensify the inequity gap of travel cost between distinct areas, which may disproportionately affect passengers in under-served zones. \end{itemize}
+When $C$ is small, we can again observe that all dashed lines are above the solid lines, and the ride fare may even increase as $C$ reduces.
+This verifies a significant gap of ride fares between urban and suburban areas when the cost of AV is smaller than 35\$ per hour.
+Overall, Figure \ref{passengerwait}-\ref{ridefare} reveal that the deployment of AVs may intensify the inequity gap of travel cost between distinct areas and between distinct classes of passengers. \end{itemize}

-To summarize, we find that in aggregate, AVs could benefit both passengers and the platform in terms of the reduced trip fare, the shorter passenger waiting time, and the higher platform profit.
-Conversely, AVs could also result in fewer job opportunities and decreased driver wage as they provide a low-cost substitution for the platform to offer mobility-on-demand services.
-When the impact of AVs are evaluated on the transportation network, we find that interestingly, the platform prioritizes the use of AVs in urban areas where passenger demand is high.
-This creates competition between AVs and human drivers in these areas and pushes human drivers to relocate to remote zones, which further reduces their earning opportunities and exacerbates the spatial inequity of ride-sourcing services among passengers.